MAP-117 |

 |

 This course is an advanced laboratory introduction to medical diagnostic and laboratory techniques and offers skill development in a wide variety of low and moderately complex diagnostic procedures, microscopic and chemical analysis of blood.
-Students will develop skill in specimen collection on varying age groups and in using a variety of blood collection methods including; vacuum collection devices, syringes, capillary skin puncture, butterfly needles and blood culture.
+Students will develop skills in specimen collection in varying age groups and in using a variety of blood collection methods including; vacuum collection devices, syringes, capillary skin puncture, butterfly needles and blood culture.
 Topics covered will include hematology, body chemistry, microbiology, ABO/Rh test, immunology testing, and blood typing.
-Specimen collections with specialty examinations and diagnostic tests such as electrocardiograms, pulmonary function and throat cultures will be included.
+Specimen collections with specialty examinations and diagnostic tests such as, pulmonary function, throat cultures and advanced electrocardiograms to have the opportunity to test for the ECG Technician certification.

 |